 With the vast majority of older adults choosing to continue to live at home throughout the course of aging, it is important to perform an extensive home assessment to search for and fix any hazards and ensure the seniors you love remain safe.
 The easiest method to accomplish this is to begin outside of the home and work your way in, room by room, imagining what your experience would be in each location if you struggled with the likely challenges that occur when we grow older, such as with vision or balance.

-Below are some practical home modification ideas for each area to help you get started:
+Below are some practical home modification ideas from our professional home caregivers serving Denver and the surrounding areas for each area to help you get started:

 - Check sidewalks as well as other walking areas for uneven pavement, loose bricks, cracks, leaves and other debris

 - Ensure the address number, either on the mailbox or the home itself, is clearly visible in the event emergency responders have to locate the home

 - If there are stairs or a ramp leading up to the entry door, a handrail should be put in on both sides

 - Clear away any clutter, cords, and other items which could cause a person to trip